georgia-tech-db/evadb/README.md

    WHERE id < 15;
 ```

-- **Usability + Computational Efficiency:** Besides making it easy to write queries for complex AI pipelines, EVA speeds up query execution using its AI-centric query optimizer.
-Two illustrative in-built optimizations are:
+- Besides making it easy to write queries for complex AI pipelines, EVA **speeds up query execution using its AI-centric query optimizer**.
+Two illustrative  optimizations are:

    💾 **Caching**: EVA automatically caches and reuses previous query results (especially model inference results), eliminating redundant computation and reducing query processing time.

    🎯 **Predicate Reordering**: EVA optimizes the order in which the query predicates are evaluated (e.g., runs the faster, more selective model first) leading to faster queries and lower inference cost.

-To illustrate the benefits of these two optimizations, consider these two exploratory queries on a dataset of dog images:
+Consider these two exploratory queries on a dataset of dog images:
 <img align="right" style="display:inline;" width="40%" src="https://github.com/georgia-tech-db/eva/blob/master/data/assets/eva_performance_comparison.png?raw=true"></a>

 ```mysql